 The amount of physical activity you should do depends on your current level of health and fitness.
-It is best to consult a health professional such as a GP, Exercise Physiologist or Diabetes Educator to allow you to find the optimum amount and type of exercise appropriate for your current state of health and fitness.
+Before you start talk to your GP, an Exercise Physiologist or Diabetes Educator to work out the type and amount of exercise appropriate for your current state of health and fitness.

 Special considerations for people with diabetes

 - Test your blood glucose levels before, during and after exercise particularly when starting a new program.
-This reveals how your body responds to exercise.
+This will help you understand how your body responds to exercise.

 - Wear supportive shoes that fit well and check your feet daily.